drk1wi/blog.github.io/_posts/2019-01-02-phishing-ng-bypassing-2fa-with-modlishka.md

 This is all because one definitely does not need to burn a _0day_ exploit/s for all of those sophisticated top-notch security defenses that are protecting the perimeter, when often just few e-mails or phone calls will do just perfectly fine to compromise internal infrastructure and companies sensitive data.

-Modlishka was written with an aim to make that second approach (phishing campaigns) as effective as possible.
+Modlishka was written with an aim to make that second approach (ethical phishing campaigns) as effective as possible and to show that current 2FA does not protect well against this form of an attack.

 This tool should be very useful to all penetration testers, that want to carry out an effective phishing campaign (also as part of their red team engagements).